EChristian74/Python-Projects/README.md

 * GUI then opens the html file in a new tab within the webbrowser that displayed newly added user text
 * Added comments explaining code
 * Submitted 9/3/2021

+FILE TRANSFER ASSIGNMENT 1
+* Created two new folders on desktop labeled Folder A and Folder B
+* Created four .txt files, each with some meaningless content such as “this is file 1” etc., in Folder A
+* Created a script that will transfer the files from Folder A to Folder B
+* Added comments explaining code
+* Submitted 9/4/2021

+FILE TRANSFER ASSIGNMENT 2
+* Created two new folders on desktop labeled Folder A and Folder B
+* Populated folder A with a mix of files modified in the past 24 hours and other files with older modified dates
+* Created script that would enable an automated program that could be manually run to perform the transfer
+* Added comments explaining code
+* Submitted 9/4/2021

+FILE TRANSFER ASSIGNMENT 3
+* Created two new folders on desktop labeled Folder A and Folder B
+* Populated folder A with a mix of files modified in the past 24 hours and other files with older modified dates
+* Created tkinter/Python GUI that allows for Browse and population of source path to entry field, Browse and population of destination path to entry field, and button widget to perform 'check file' audit and execution of file transfer
+* Created script that would enable the above, but also printed source and destination directory file statistics to the console
+* Added comments explaining code
+* Submitted 9/4/2021

 Authors Eric C. Boland